World 🢖 Africa 🢖 Madagascar

 The only notable find of gem-quality grandidierites in the world is a remote, little known location in the southern Madagascar.
 Tranomaro grandidierite mine was discovered in May 2014.

 If you see this after your page is loaded completely, leafletJS files are missing.

 Description of grandidierite

 French mineralogist Alfred Lacroix discovered grandidierite in 1902 in the seaside cliffs of Cap Andrahomana, southern Madagascar.
-Later, in 1960, no more grandidierite was found in this site.
+Later, in 1960, no more grandidierite was found on this site.

 He named the mineral after a French explorer Alfred Grandidier (1836-1921).

-Grandidierite is a bluish-green stone which is well suited to be a gemstone:
+Grandidierite is a bluish-green stone that is well suited to be a gemstone: